StageDog/stagedog.github.io/络络/教程/手写mvu变量卡/变量提示词/index.md

 变量输出格式:
   rule:
     - you must output the update analysis and the actual update commands in the end of the next reply
-    - 'the update commands must strictly follow the **JSON Patch (RFC 6902)** standard, but can only use the following operations: `replace` (replace the value of existing paths), `add` (only used to insert new items into an object or array), `remove`; that is, the output must be a valid JSON array containing operation objects'
+    - 'the update commands must strictly follow the **JSON Patch (RFC 6902)** standard, but can only use the following operations: `replace` (replace the value of existing paths), `add` (insert new items into an object or array), `remove`; that is, the output must be a valid JSON array containing operation objects'
   format: |-
     <UpdateVariable>
     <Analysis>$(IN ENGLISH, no more than 80 words)